-Fellowship recognises your experience and skills as a CRS specialist, connecting you to a global network of professionals
+Fellowship recognises your experience and skills as a CRS specialist and connects you to a wide network of practitioners.

-Contribute to the evolution and influence of this profession, get recognition from your peers, and transform how business works in the world around you.
+Contribute to the evolution of this profession, get recognition from your peers, and transform how business works in the world around you.

-- Face-to-face events and networking opportunities with other Fellows hosted by the Institute and our member companies
+- Face-to-face events and networking opportunities with other specialists via our Fellows Hub

 - Access to the Exchange, our annual conference for specialists

 - Use the post-nominal letters, FICRS, to show your status as a specialist

 - Access to our library of resources to maintain and develop your skills